-And the payment is Then the treatment is A transfer to the child under UTMA Excluded Disbursements from an UTMA account to the child Counted as unearned income.
+If the child is And the payment is Then the treatment is Is under age 21 A transfer to the child under UTMA Excluded Disbursements from an UTMA account to the child Counted as unearned income.
 Disbursements from an UTMA account used to make vendor payments on behalf of the minor Excluded.
-The value of the UTMA account is counted as unearned income in the month of the child's 21st birthday.
-A transfer to the child under UTMA Disbursements from an UTMA account to the child Disbursements from an UTMA account used to make vendor payments on
+Reaches Age 21 The value of the UTMA account is counted as unearned income in the month of the child's 21st birthday.

+Term Definition

-Term Definition Uniform Transfer to Minors Act (UTMA) Also known as Uniform Gift to Minors Act (UGMA).
-The UTMA permits a person to make an irrevocable tax-free gift of money or other securities to a minor.
-The gifts are placed in accounts designated UTMA or UGMA.
-A custodian controls the gift, and any earnings it generates, until the child reaches age 21.
+Also known as Uniform Gift to Minors Act

+(UGMA).
+The UTMA permits a person to make an irrevocable tax-free gift of money

+or other securities to a minor.
+The gifts are

+placed in accounts designated UTMA or

+UGMA.
+A custodian controls the gift, and

+any earnings it generates, until the child

+reaches age 21.
 The custodian can spend

-UTMA assets for the minor's support,

-maintenance, benefit or education.
-The

-child automatically receives control of the

-assets on his or her 21st birthday.
+UTMA assets for the minor's support, maintenance, benefit or education.
+The child automatically receives control of the assets on his or her 21st birthday.